 After check both numbers and Google rankings for current videos, both Keyword A and B are good to go.
 We will use these two for my screencast video.

 Read more: Keyword Research Explained

 3. Outline a Script

 Having a script to go after, helps you include everything your want to say in the video.
 It will also help you stay focused and keep you on topic.
 Using a script you can also include the keywords in a natural way.

 If you want word by word what needs to be said or if you just need bullet points, that’s up to you.
 Find a way that helps you create the best possible video for you.

 4. Software to Use for Recording

-In this case I used the QuickTime player on my iMac to do my main screencast video.
+In this case, I used the QuickTime player on my iMac to do my main screencast video.
 Works great if you use an Apple product.
-Depending on what kind of video you are making you can use, screen cast software like Jing or Screen-cast-omatic.
-You can also use the camera on your computer, phone or other hand held device if you are recording yourself or a product.
+Depending on what kind of video you are making you can use, screencast software like Jing or Screen-cast-omatic.
+You can also use the camera on your computer, phone or another handheld device if you are recording yourself or a product.

 5. Tips for Recording